WolframSegler/LTV_Economy/data/config/industry_config_doc.md

 * `occTag`: Determines the OCC category for the industry, used to look up the labor share (RoVC).
 * `workerAssignable`: Boolean indicating if the industry can assign workers to outputs.
-* `workerAssignableLimit`: Limits the ratio of globally available workers that can be assigned.

 ### Output-level fields (per commodity)